gbif/model-material/data-mapping.md

 ```
 ## Suggested steps

-Following is an outline of the steps we suggest to following the exercise to map your collection management system data to the UM.
+Below is a list of the steps we suggest to follow to map your collection management system data to the UM.
 Each step has a link to a more detailed description of what to do.
-The order of these steps was designed to make sure that you already have records for concepts that will be linked to in subsequent steps of the mapping process.
+The order of these steps was designed to make sure that you will already have records for concepts that will be linked to in subsequent steps of the mapping process.

 [1.
 Agents](#1-agents)